By Tim Lambert

 Although the area grew very rapidly a green belt was left between Waterlooville and Denmead.
 However today Denmead is growing rapidly and the land separating it from Waterlooville is disappearing.
 In the late 1980s Park industrial estate was built at Denmead.
 In Waterlooville, Brambles Farm Industrial Estate was also built in the late 1980s.
 A swimming pool opened in 1991.

 WATERLOOVILLE IN THE 21st CENTURY

 Dukes Walk opened in 2000.
-However the year 2006 marked the end of an era for Horndean as the brewery closed.
-The Purbrook, Waterlooville-Cowplain-Horndean area now has a population of about 30,000.
+However, the year 2006 marked the end of an era for Horndean as the brewery closed.
+In 2022 the population of Waterlooville was 34,000.